-- ▶ Observe the permissible axle loads and maximum permissible gross weight when loading the bike rack. - ➤ A total width of 2.55 m must not be exceeded.
+- ▶ Observe the permissible axle loads and maximum permissible gross weight when loading the bike rack. - A total width of 2.55 m must not be exceeded.
 Adjust the attachments for the bikes accordingly.
-The lateral overhang must be marked with a red flag. - ▶ Load the bike rack with bicycles only (max. three units). - ► Fasten bicycles using the straps provided and check to see that they are secure after you have driven a few kilometres. - ► Check the secure attachment of the bicycles on the bike rack after the first 10 km and then at each break in the journey. - ▶ Do not use the bike rack as luggage rack or ladder.
+The lateral overhang must be marked with a red flag. - Load the bike rack with bicycles only (max. three units). - ► Fasten bicycles using the straps provided and check to see that they are secure after you have driven a few kilometres. - ► Check the secure attachment of the bicycles on the bike rack after the first 10 km and then at each break in the journey. - ▶ Do not use the bike rack as luggage rack or ladder.

-- The bike rack is only to be used for transporting bicycles. - ➤ The gross weight specified by the manufacturer must not be exceeded. - > The identification plate and rear lights must not be covered. - The maximum permissible payload of the bike rack is 60 kg. - When loading the bike rack, observe the centre of gravity.
-If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall. - ▷ Driving with a folded out bike rack without bicycles is not permitted. - ▷ Before every journey, check: - Is the bike rack without bicycles folded in correctly?

-Are the bicycles securely fastened to the bike rack using the bike rack belts?
+- ▷ The gross weight specified by the manufacturer must not be exceeded. - The maximum permissible payload of the bike rack is 60 kg. - When loading the bike rack, observe the centre of gravity.
+If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall. - ▷ Driving with a folded out bike rack without bicycles is not permitted. - ▷ Before every journey, check: - Is the bike rack without bicycles folded in correctly? - Are the bicycles securely fastened to the bike rack using the bike rack belts?